TAipers

+The TAipers (lit.
+'Tank Snipers'), or Cheongeom (천검), is an air-launched anti-tank guided missile (ATGM) developed by the Agency for Defense Development (ADD) and manufactured by Hanwha Aerospace.

 Development

 The TAipers was developed to replace air-launched TOW missiles in the inventory of the ROK Armed Forces but could be exported.
 It was presented to potential customers at the Black Sea Defense & Aerospace 2024.

 The cost of development is KRW724.8 billion (USD550.5 million).